 What are the three problems that hide inside LAUNCH?

-The three problems are commitment without calendar, clarity fog, and bandwidth trap.
-Commitment without calendar means you’ve told yourself you’re committed but haven’t blocked time for preparation — if it’s not on your calendar, it’s a wish, not a commitment.
-Clarity fog means you don’t know what to do first, second, or third so everything feels urgent and nothing gets done.
-Bandwidth trap means you’re too busy running the business to work on it.
+The three problems are commitment without calendar — you’ve committed but haven’t blocked time so it’s a wish not a commitment; clarity fog — you don’t know what to do first so everything feels urgent; and bandwidth trap — you’re too busy running the business to work on it.

 Full Episode Transcript